Firstly, people don’t want to be seen as fools.

 1. Hoping that the right time will come

 To be honest, life remains ordinary.
 Same 24 hours, boring or busy.
-Each day passes like the days which have already passed.
+Each new day passes as the days which have already passed.

 You do your chores, you plan for the future and wait for that opportunity when you’d be finally able to seize the moment and follow your dreams.
 But everything remains the same.